microsoftgraph/msgraph-sdk-dotnet-auth/README.md

                 .Create(clientId)
                 .WithTenantId(tenantID)
                 // The Authority is a required parameter when your application is configured
-                // to accept authentications only from the tenant where it is registered .WithAuthority(authority)
+                // to accept authentications only from the tenant where it is registered.
+                .WithAuthority(authority)
                 .WithClientSecret(clientSecret)
                 .Build();

-// Use the API reference to determine which scopes are appropriate for your API request
+// Use the API reference to determine which scopes are appropriate for your API request.
 // e.g. - https://docs.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0&tabs=http
 var scopes = new string[] { "User.Read" };
 // Create an authentication provider.